joaopjt/sublime-docs/README.md

 # sublime_docs
-Open the README docs from npm packages with command pallet from sublime text.
+Open the README docs from npm packages with the command pallet in sublime text.